Full list of Week 1 NFL lines

-The 2017 NFL schedule has now been released, which can only mean that gambling lines were soon to follow.
+The 2017 NFL is finally here, with New England and Kansas City kicking off the season on Thursday.

-Here are the opening Week 1 lines from the Westgate Las Vegas SuperBook.
+Here are the Week 1 lines from the Westgate Las Vegas SuperBook.

 Thursday, Sept.
 7